Hokkien: Grammar

 Hokkien is an analytic language; in a sentence, the arrangement of words is important to its meaning.
 A basic sentence follows the subject–verb–object pattern (i.e. a subject is followed by a verb then by an object), though this order is often violated because Hokkien dialects are topic-prominent.
 Unlike synthetic languages, seldom do words indicate time, gender and plural by inflection.
 Instead, these concepts are expressed through adverbs, aspect markers, and grammatical particles, or are deduced from the context.
 Different particles are added to a sentence to further specify its status or intonation.

 A verb itself indicates no grammatical tense.
 The time can be explicitly shown with time-indicating adverbs.
 Certain exceptions exist, however, according to the pragmatic interpretation of a verb's meaning.
 Additionally, an optional aspect particle can be appended to a verb to indicate the state of an action.
 Appending interrogative or exclamative particles to a sentence turns a statement into a question or shows the attitudes of the speaker.

 Hokkien dialects preserve certain grammatical reflexes and patterns reminiscent of the broad stage of Archaic Chinese.
 This includes the serialization of verb phrases (direct linkage of verbs and verb phrases) and the infrequency of nominalization, both similar to Archaic Chinese grammar.

+As in many east Asian languages, classifiers are required when using numerals, demonstratives and similar quantifiers.